Detailed course offerings (Time Schedule) are available for

 Provides students with skills in questionnaire development and survey methods.
 Students develop a questionnaire and design a survey research proposal on a health-related or social topic.
 Prerequisite: either HSERV 511/HSERV 513; BIOST 517/BIOST 518; or EPI 512/EPI 513, which may be taken concurrently, or permission of instructor.
 Students should have a survey project in mind.
 Offered: jointly with CS&SS 527/G H 533.

-HSERV 528 Critically Appraising and Applying Evidence in Health Care (3) Wolf
+HSERV 528 Critically Appraising and Applying Evidence in Healthcare (3)

 Literature appraisal skills for various articles (therapy effectiveness, diagnostic tests, literature reviews, clinical measurement, prognosis, quality of care, decision analysis, causation/etiology, guidelines, and economic evaluation).
 Appraisal of clinical information from literature, strengths/weaknesses of data, analyses, study design/applicability to a current patient's problem.
 Prerequisite: permission of instructor.
-Offered: jointly with MEBI 540; W.
+Offered: jointly with BIME 540.

-HSERV 529 Introduction to Systematic Reviews and Meta-analysis of Evidence (3) Devine, Wolf
+HSERV 529 Introduction to Systematic Reviews and Meta-Analysis of Evidence (3)

 Conceptual understanding of the quantitative methods used to synthesize evidence.
 Methods for pooling evidence across independent studies, pooling binary/continuous outcomes, differences between fixed and random effects models, and guidelines for appraising published systematic reviews/meta-analyses.
 Prerequisite: either introductory level courses in statistics, epidemiology, or biostatistics or permission of instructor.
-Offered: jointly with EPI 541/MEBI 541/PHARM 529; Sp.
+Offered: jointly with BIME 541/EPI 541/PHARM 529.

 HSERV 536 Emerging Infections of International Public Health Importance (3-)